syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
-    //Add new section to the document.
+    //Add a new section to the document.
     IWSection section = document.AddSection();
-    //Create user defined style.
+    //Create a user-defined style.
     IWParagraphStyle style = document.AddParagraphStyle("Quote");
-    //Adds new paragraph to section.
+    //Add a new paragraph to the section.
     IWParagraph paragraph = section.AddParagraph();
-    //Applying Quote style to simple hello world text. paragraph.ApplyStyle("Quote");
+    //Apply Quote style to simple hello world text. paragraph.ApplyStyle("Quote");
     //Append text.
     IWTextRange textRange = paragraph.AppendText("Hello World");
     //Save the document as a Markdown file.
     Save(stream, "WordtoMd.md");
 }
-//Please refer the below link to save Word document in UWP platform
+//Please refer to the following link to save a Word document in the UWP platform.
 //https://help.syncfusion.com/file-formats/docio/create-word-document-in-uwp#save-word-document-in-uwp
 {% endhighlight %}